-First things first, let's talk about cotton.
+Let's talk about cotton.
 It's a plant fiber that is grown throughout China, India, the U.S.A. and lots of other countries.
 This natural fiber is hugely in demand making up nearly 40% of all clothing fibers being produced worldwide.
-We love cotton for its softness and other natural qualities.
-It's also very easy to care for correctly, which is increasingly more important in a world where our demand for cotton is harming our planet and the people that grow it.*
+We love cotton for its softness and other naturally comfy qualities.
+It's also very easy to care for correctly.
+But, as much as we love cotton, there is a hard truth to face.
+Growing cotton is harmful to farm lands, the waters around it, and the people who grow it and live near to where it grows.
+It uses unimaginable amounts of water, herbicides and pesticides.
+Here are two great documentaries that cover some of the issues – Cotton Road and River Blue – if you'd like to learn more.

 As a rule of thumb, it is safe to wash cotton garments.
 This is not so true for tailored and lined pieces, but in general, hand and machine washing are safe bets.
 How you launder a garment will depend on what type of garment it is and on the type of fabric.
 For instance a light gauze top versus a denim-anything will have different instructions.
 With that said, here are some tips for washing a variety of garments.
 Let's get started!